 These over the top sexual flirtations that were obviously directed at me, lasted the duration of the entire song.
 But It was when she was still there obscenely mimicking what she’d like to do to me when we started up another song, that I became a little annoyed to say the least.
 And a little embarrassed to boot.

-When after yet another song was completed and she was still there, I’d had enough!
+When yet another song was completed, and she was still there, I’d had enough!
 I nodded at my brother and his buddy who were there per-arrangement in case of trouble.
 They moved in to remove her.
-At first they tried to reason with her to no avail of course and when they each grabbed an arm to escort her away?
+At first, they tried to reason with her to no avail of course, and when they each grabbed an arm to escort her away?
 She snapped and went wild with rage!
 More akin to a rabid wild animal than a civilized human being.

 Yep, spitting and biting!
 It was causing quite the scene!
 And not long into it, the boys just gave up.
 As they were backing away from her they held out their open arms as if to say “It’s a girl man!
 What can we do?”
-So for the rest of the set I was resigned to having this skanky drugged-out girl gyrate sexually in front of me.
-All the while trying very hard (and unsuccessfully) — to ignore her.
+So for the rest of the set I was resigned to having this skanky drugged-out girl gyrate suggestively in front of me while I was trying very hard (and unsuccessfully) to ignore her.

-Now the boys in the band of course got a big kick out of this as you can image?
-Throwing rude funny comments both at her and me.
-But I was distracted, embarrassed, and starting to lose my cool.
+Now the boys in the band of course got a big kick out of this as you can imagine?
+Entertaining themselves with funny little comments and innuendos about me and my new band-named groupie.
+But I was distracted, embarrassed, and beginning to lose my cool.

 But It wasn’t until she followed me into the men’s washroom between sets and offered some free um?
 “Lip-service?” that I became down-right angry.
-She even followed me back upstairs, grabbing at me while slurring her sexual promises and so I looked for and found the bouncer.
-Did this finally solve the matter you may ask?
+She even followed me back upstairs, grabbing at me while slurring her sexual promises, and so I looked for and found the bouncer.

-No, not in the north-end of Hamilton it didn’t!
-He just smiled and said — “What’s the matter?
+But No, not in the north-end of Hamilton it didn’t!
+The bouncer just smiled and said — “What’s the matter?
 Your not Gay or something are you?”

-I don’t recall what happened next, but my groupie (as the boys in the band delighted in calling her) fades from my memory from this point on.
+I don’t recall what happened after that, but my groupie (as the boys in the band delighted in calling her) fades from memory from this point on.
 Most likely she left, passing out later over her toilet with the stench of her own vomit rising into the air.
 At least that’s what I hope happened!

-The night finally ended!
-(Oh but not yet the insanity!)
+The night finally ended! (but not yet the insanity!)

-After the gig as we were leaving, my base player got a gash on his nose from some drunk who attacked him and bit it during the fight.
+After the gig, as we were leaving, my base player got a deep gash on his nose from some drunk who attacked him and bit it during the fight.
 Yep, those early days weren’t easy.
 Playing in tough seedy taverns filled with drunken and drugged out patrons.
 And after a few months I’d had enough of the bottom of the barrel already.
-I believed we were good enough to be playing in better establishments. — And in safer one’s too!

 THE BELVILLE SEEDY BLUES